dylan-tex/se_project_spots/README.md

 ## Instructions on Deployment

-In order to make best use of the code-- I would highly suggest a thorough review of Figma.
+Continuing in line with project 3 guidance-- I would highly suggest a thorough review of Figma.
+Specifically the use ot the `options` key (on macs) to determine spacing between elements.

 There are many tutorials on Figma.
 Here is one such example:

 [Figma YouTube Tutorial](https://www.youtube.com/watch?v=To_ADCVSg5g)

-What ultimately sped everything up for me was realizing that by double clicking on elements I can explore their properties and then, again, the importance of the `option` key (on macs) to determine spacing between elements.

 ## Plans on Improving the Project

-The actual implementation of the `New Post` and `Edit Profile` buttons has not been completed so they are purely aesthetic in their current state.
+The `New Post` button has not been fully implemented yet.
+It currently logs to the console but does nothing by way of creating a new post yet.